-Here, you can get more insight of LACP running status, including all LACP timers and PDU statistics about number of packet exchanged with the peer device.
+Here, you can get more insight of LACP running stats, including all LACP timers and PDU statistics about number of packets exchanged with the peer device.
 Of course, here the counters are LACP PDU only.
-If we need all packets received and sent through the bond interface, we can use -n|--stats option.
+If you need all packets received and sent through the bond interface, you can usethe -n|--stats option.

 bond packet counters

--n|--stats option is useful to look into packet statistics of bond interface.
-So far we’ve seen at least 2 ways of retreiving packet counters from a vif interface:
+The -n|--stats option is useful to look into the packet statistics of the bond interface.
+So far we’ve seen at least two ways of retreiving packet counters from a vif interface:

 vif --get X